 Essentially it is a pork schnitzel in all but name and it is hard to not see the link with a classic Wiener Schnitzel.

 We are essentially looking at a simply fried pork cutlet that is coated with breadcrumbs.

 What Is In Katsu Sauce?

-I wish I could remember where I got my Tonkatsu sauce recipe from and give it name check.
+I wish I could remember where I got my Tonkatsu sauce recipe from so that I could it name check.

 It is delicious and so simple and if I was honest gets a run out on many more things than tonkatsu.

 You can scale up this sauce and it will last for weeks in the refrigerator.

 It works wonderfully on a sandwich or burger and I have even added it to my Welsh Rarebit.
 My grandad will be turning in his grave!

 A traditional tonkatsu sauce is incredibly complex and takes many hours to make.

 It features everything from malt vinegar to fruit and vegetable purees.